Ibasquare/Cyberwalingalaxia2022/doc/part2/index.rst

    sudo chroot /path/to/jail-directory ./home/executable

 .. note::
    You may need libraries to execute your program.
-For instance, the library ``libssl-dev`` can be installed in the chrooted environment using:
+For instance, the library ``libssl-dev`` can be copy from your host environment to the chrooted environment using:
 .. code-block:: console

    sudo chroot /path/to/jail-directory apt install libssl-dev